kingsdigitallab/alice-thornton/frontend/books/book_two.md

 ## Provenance

 Owned by Thornton’s great, great grandson, Thomas Comber of Creech St Michael, Somerset (1800); Rev. Henry George Wandesford Comber, MA, Rector of Oswaldkirk (1875).
-Given to DCL by A.G.
+Given to Durham Cathedral Library by A.G.
 Hickson (1969) and identified by Cordelia Beattie (2019).

 ## Dating